airwolfspace/mediaview/README.md

 # ASMediaView

-A window controller based media viewer for photos, videos and audios, for macOS.
+A window controller based media viewer for local photos, videos and audios, for macOS.

 ## How to use